-In our recent webinar, we talked about how earlier physical therapy can reduce costs for neck and low back pain
+In our recent webinar, we talked about how earlier physical therapy can reduce costs for neck and low back pain in patients.

 In the webinar, we discuss how the total LBP-related costs were the summed amounts of LBP-related medication and medical costs.
 All costs included both insurers’ payments and enrollees’ out-of-pocket cost sharing over the 1-year period after the index date.